DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>Someone on twitter said &quot;She remembered she was European and not Latino on this one&quot;.
-&lt;em&gt;Lux&lt;/em&gt; is wildly ambitious, and as one of the biggest musicians on Earth, it&#x27;s beyond welcome and refreshing to see someone use their resources to the fullest extent and expose the masses to real art.
+*Lux* is wildly ambitious, and as one of the biggest musicians on Earth, it&#x27;s beyond welcome and refreshing to see someone use their resources to the fullest extent and expose the masses to real art.
 The pursuit of real art occiasionally hurts this album&#x27;s listenability, though, as Rosalia really aims to imbue every song with shock and awe over making a necessarily enjoyable experience.
 That said, when it hits, it hits hard, and unlike anything you&#x27;ve heard this century. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=htQBS2Ikz6c&amp;list=RDhtQBS2Ikz6c&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>